 Like I say with many recipes, this bean dip is one that you can tweak and make your own in countless ways.
-Or , if bean dip just isn’t your thing, but you’re looking for a healthy snack, try these curry carrot fries, these fancy endives, or this creamy spicy buffalo hummus.
+Or , if bean dip just isn’t your thing, but you’re looking for a healthy snack, try these curry carrot fries, these fancy endives, or these zucchini pizza bites.
 Snack on my friends!

 - 1 tsp. cumin

 - 1/2 - 1 tsp. salt (I like it to be closer to 1 tsp., but some like it less salty)

 - 1/2 tsp. garlic powder

 - 1/2 cup cheese (cheddar, Monterey jack or pepper jack are my favorites for this)

 - 1 - 2 Tbsp. chopped cilantro

 - 1 medium tomato, diced